 All rates of pay are gross rates (before tax).
-The tables below provide the rates that apply from the first pay period on or after 1 July 2021.
+The table below provides the rates that apply from the first pay period on or after 1 July 2021.
+The adult, apprentice and junior rates of pay have not changed from 1 July 2021.